inferno-framework/inferno-framework.github.io/docs/advanced-test-features/scripting-execution.md

 During execution, Inferno will print to the terminal details on its polling, matching, and actions during execution and provide a summary of the results comparison performed.

 Inferno will use exit code 3 when an error is encountered.
-Error cases include:
+Error cases include the following, separated into cases where a detailed results comparison is performed and those where it is not:
+- Reults comparison performed
+  - Compared results for one or more sessions did not match.
+  - Script execution reached an unmatched stable state (no action specified for a `done` or `waiting` state).
+- No results comparison performed
   - The exepected results file for one or more sessions did not exist.
-- Compared results for one or more sessions did not match.
-- Script execution did not end at the `END_SCRIPT` step.
   - Script execution had to be interrupted due to a timeout.
   - The results contained an `error` result, indicating a problem in the test logic

 Otherwise, the CLI command will end with exit code 0 indicating success.